 In his time, naturalist and entomologist Jean-Henri Fabre chose the Massif d’Uchaux to conduct his research and observations.
 Uniquely for the southern Côtes du Rhône region, the vines here are planted directly in the bedrock, drawing their nutrients from the red sandstone soils enriched with elements of siliceous clay.

-Uniquely in the southern Côtes du Rhône region, the vines here are planted on the bedrock, feeding on red sandstone soils enriched with some siliceous and clayey elements.
-The exclusively red wines they produce reflect this unusual environment.
-Their nose is redolent of red-berry fruit aromas (raspberry and strawberry) and delicate floral notes (rose, violet).
-But their originality, their naturally fresh and delicate quality, is most apparent on the palate.
-Thoroughbred tannins harmonise perfectly with the spicier flavours of cinnamon and nutmeg.
-Having a good level of acidity, they will keep for a year or two.
+They produce only red wines which reflect this unusual environment; these are redolent of red berry fruits (raspberry and strawberry) with delicate floral notes (rose, violet).
+But their individuality, their naturally fresh and delicate qualities, shine through on the palate.
+Elegant, vibrant tannins balance beautifully with the spicier flavours of cinnamon and nutmeg, while a good level of acidity ensures they will keep for a short time before serving.

-The Côtes du Rhône Villages Massif d’Uchaux AOC applies only to still red wines.
-Consisting mainly of Grenache noir (minimum 50%), blended with Syrah and Mourvèdre (minimum 20%), they offer a rich and complex range of flavours, with subtle mineral properties supported by a structure of stylish, well-bred tannins.
-Produced by growers determined to express the quintessence of their terroir, these wines have an outstanding freshness on the palate, but also strength of character, making them suitable for ageing.
+The Côtes du Rhône Villages Massif d’Uchaux AOC applies only to red wines.
+These are made mainly from Grenache Noir (minimum 40%), blended with Syrah and Mourvèdre (minimum 25%), and offer a rich, complex range of flavours with a subtle mineral edge, supported by a stylish, elegant tannic structure.

-The wine-growing area extends over the communes of Lagarde-Paréol, Mondragon, Piolenc, Sérignan du Comtat and Uchaux, all in the Vaucluse.
+The appellation spans the communes of Lagarde- Paréol, Mondragon, Piolenc, Sérignan-du-Comtat and Uchaux, in the Vaucluse.